AbdulMalikDev/PythonCheatSheet/README.md

 # and the returned value from that function is then used to rank that element in the heap
 heapq.nlargest(k, iterable, key = fun)
 heapq.nsmallest(k, iterable, key = fun)

+#Max heap in python

+#By default heapq in python is min heap,
+#if we want to use max heap we can simply invert the value of the keys and use heapq.
+For example, turn 1000.0 into -1000.0 and 5.0 into -5.0.

+#The easiest and ideal solution
+#Multiply the values by -1

+#All the highest numbers are now the lowest and vice versa.

+#Just remember that when you pop an element to multiply it with -1 in order to get the original value again.

+#Example:

+import heapq
+heap = []
+heapq.heappush(heap, 1*(-1))
+heapq.heappush(heap, 10*(-1))
+heapq.heappush(heap, 20*(-1))
+print(heap)

+The output will look like:

+[-20, -1, -10]

+#when popping element multiply it with -1

+max_element = -heapq.heappop(heap)
+print(max_element)

+Output will be:
+20
 ```

 ## Sets